Allt Dearg Background

 The main construction works started in September 2011 and the wind farm was fully operational by Christmas Eve 2012.

 The wind farm cost around £15 million to build and is expected to have an operational life of 20 - 25 years.

 The project was funded by a mixture of external "equity" investment and long term debt initially provided by the Co-Operative Bank.
 The bank debt was re-financed with the Universities Superannuation Scheme in 2017.

 More details on the Allt Dearg Wind Farm and the benefits the project brings to Argyll can be found on the FAQ page.

 The Wind Farm is owned by ADWF, a partnership which leases the ground on which the wind farm, access tracks and substation are situated, from the Stronachullin and Ormsary Estates.
 ADWF has six partners:

 1 & 2.
 Ormsary and Stronachullin Estates (the Estates Partners) who own all the land, secured the planning consent and grid connection, and provide the necessary leases.

-3. The Ventus Investment Funds (an Equity Partner), specialist renewable investment funds managed by London based Temporis Capital, which invested cash and structured the finance agreements with The Co-Operative Bank.
+3. The Ventus Investment Funds (an Equity Partner), specialist renewable investment funds managed by London based Temporis Capital, which invested cash and structured the original finance agreements with The Co-Operative Bank.
 Click to Temporis Capital.